Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Day 9: HTML Image Maps,Created a project  that demonstrates HTML `<map>` and `<area>` tags to create an interactive image map.

 Day 10:Made a clickable project that shows how to use HTML image maps to make different parts of a single image clickable.

+Day 11,12: Done just revision and done basic practice and revision of the previous codes.Stay tuned for more✌